Have you ever wondered how swiftly your hair grows? On average, your scalp hair grows 0.35 to 0.45 millimeters a day -- that's half an inch per month.

-3. Besides general health, the next thing you should mind is your scalp health.
-Use a shampoo that gently exfoliates oil and debris from the scalp as well as a conditioner to moisturize scalp and hair.
+- Pay attention to your scalp health.
+Use a gentle shampoo that exfoliates oil and debris from the scalp, and follow up with a moisturizing conditioner to nourish both the scalp and hair.

 Things that actually hurt your hair:

-1. Silicone shampoos dry out the hair and degrade it.
-Blow dryers and flat iron produce similar effects, breaking the hair shafts.
-Use these products as rarely as possible.
+- Silicone shampoos can dry out and degrade hair.
+Similarly, excessive use of blow dryers and flat irons can cause damage by breaking the hair shafts.
+Minimize the usage of these products whenever possible.